Kozea/CairoSVG/pages/svg_support.rst

 internally used.
 XLink is partially supported and should work for the standard usage.

-Inline CSS is basically supported.
+Inline and external CSS is basically supported.

-External CSS, XSLT, DOM, XML-SS, SMIL and Web Accessibility are not supported at all.
+External XSLT, DOM, XML-SS, SMIL and Web Accessibility are not supported at all.

 The basic Unicode features are supported, and should work for latin left-to-right-written languages.
 Other configurations are not tested yet.